Editor’s Note: This post has been updated with new content and links to better serve readers like you. 🙂

 With the targeting in mind, it’s important that specify your targeting at the ad group level.

-Because we love granularity so much here at KlientBoost and think the Iceberg Effect is certain death when it comes to AdWords strategy, we break things out that work well to isolate them even further to then be able to double down on their high performance.
+Because we love granularity so much here at KlientBoost and think the Iceberg Effect is certain death when it comes to Google Ads strategy, we break things out that work well to isolate them even further to then be able to double down on their high performance.

 Keep that in mind as you find higher performing Automatic placements that you can extract.

-You got your baits, you have your targeting options, now it’s time to get creative with your ads.
+You have your baits, and you have your targeting options.
+Now it’s time to get creative with your ads.

-The AdWords Display Network is known to have unlimited amounts of ammunition to use when it comes to ad creative, so the quicker you can test, the faster you’ll find what works.
+The Google Ads Display Network is known to have unlimited amounts of ammunition to use when it comes to ad creative, so the quicker you can test, the faster you’ll find what works.

-More common for the AdWords Search Network, text ads see huge impression volumes on the display network since their sizing and dimensions can be manipulated to fit different areas of a publisher’s site.
+More common for the Google Ads Search Network, text ads see huge impression volumes on the display network since their sizing and dimensions can be manipulated to fit different areas of a publisher’s site.